Close

-It’s important to remember that every baby is different and may require different skincare routines.
-Always consult with your paediatrician before trying out any new products.
 As a parent, caring for your newborn’s skin is just one of the many ways to show your love and protect them.
 With some extra care and attention, your baby’s delicate skin will stay soft, healthy, and snuggly!
 Let us look at some dos and don’ts regarding the application of lotion on your baby’s skin.

-When Can You Start Putting Lotion on a Newborn Baby?
+When Can You Put Lotion on Infants?

 Ah, the joys of caring for a newborn baby!
 As a new parent, you probably wonder when it’s safe to start using lotion on your little one’s delicate skin.
 Most paediatricians recommend waiting until your baby is 2-3 weeks old before introducing lotion to their skincare routine.

 However, you can use a moisturiser if the baby seems to have very dry skin, especially around the ankles, elbows and hands.
 It is safe to use petroleum jelly, olive oil or Vitamin A-D cream to help with the appearance of the skin when the vernix is peeling off.
-If you want to use store-bought moisturiser, it is best to use a mild, fragrance-free one or one that has been recommended by your newborn’s paediatrician.
+If you want to use store-bought moisturiser, it is best to use a mild, fragrance-free one or one that has been recommended by your newborn’s paediatrician (3).

 Why Does a Newborn Baby’s Skin Need Lotion?